What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 Bring conscious awareness to each part of the breath; the inhale, the exhale, and the space between.

-6. Don't worry if your mind keeps wandering, relax
+6. Don't worry if your mind keeps wandering

-I recommend setting a timer, starting with five minutes and gradually increasing the duration as you get more comfortable with the practice.
-Those are easy ways to help you make meditation a habit.
+1. I recommend setting a timer when you're new to meditating.
+First, set the timer to five minutes, gradually increasing the duration as you get more comfortable with the practice.
+These are easy ways to help you make meditation a habit.

 Takeaway on what is the goal of meditation